openhab/openhab-addons/bundles/org.openhab.binding.wiz/README.md

 ## Thing Configuration

 To create or configure a device manually you need its IP address and MAC address.
-These can be quickly found in the ios or android app by entering the settings for device in question and clicking on the model name.
+These can be quickly found in the iOS or Android app by entering the settings for device in question and clicking on the model name.
 The refresh interval may also be set; if unset it defaults to 30 seconds.
 If you desire instant updates, you may also enable "heart-beat" synchronization with the bulbs.
 Heart-beats are not used by default.
 When heart-beats are enabled, the binding will continuously re-register with the bulbs to receive sync packets on every state change and on every 5 seconds.
 Enabling heart-beats causes the refresh-interval to be ignored.
-If heart-beats are not enabled, the channels are only updated when polled at the set interval and thus will be slightly delayed wrt changes made to the bulb state outside of the binding (ie, via the WiZ app).
+If heart-beats are not enabled, the channels are only updated when polled at the set interval and thus will be slightly delayed with regard to changes made to the bulb state outside of the binding (e.g. via the WiZ app).

 **NOTE:** While the bulb's IP address is needed for initial manual configuration, this binding _does not_ require you to use a static IP for each bulb.
 After initial discovery or setup, the binding will automatically search for and re-match bulbs with changed IP addresses by MAC address once every hour.